WVLT-TV: From ABC to NBC

 In the late 1970s, ABC—by then ascendant in the national ratings—began to look for better affiliates in some markets where it had been relegated to a third-rated VHF or UHF station.
-On March 29, 1979, WATE-TV announced it would become an ABC affiliate within six months, giving 15,000 to 20,000 additional homes access to ABC programs.
+On March 29, 1979, WATE-TV announced it would leave NBC and become an ABC affiliate within six months, giving 15,000 to 20,000 additional homes access to ABC programs.
 WTVK station manager Duane Eastvold was rather perturbed at ABC's treatment of the station, as well as the late notification of the change.
 WTVK's compensation for carrying ABC programming had not increased in over 20 years.
 Moreover, channel 26 was caught completely unaware, informed only by a phone call from ABC before WATE announced the change on its 6 p.m. newscast.
-WTVK signed an affiliation agreement with NBC, thus inheriting that network's affiliation from WATE and began carrying its programming on September 17 of that year.
+WTVK signed an affiliation agreement with NBC and began carrying its programming on September 17 of that year.

 In 1980, WTVK was approved to increase its power one last time to the UHF maximum of five million watts.
 The full boost took effect in 1981, making channel 26 one of just 10 stations operating at that power level in the United States.
 Two years later, Freedom Newspapers contracted to buy WTVK from South Central, only to cancel the transaction within a month.